 Here is our Waste Separation Technology list:

-3. Concentrating tables or density separators screen bulk materials or minerals based on the density (specific gravity), size and shape of the particles.
+2. Concentrating tables or density separators.
+These screen bulk materials based on the density (specific gravity), and the size and shape of the particles.

-4. Electrostatic separators use preferential ionization or charging of particles to separate conductors from dielectrics (non conductors).
+5. Electrostatic separators.
+These use preferential ionization or charging of particles to separate conductors from dielectrics (non conductors).

 6. Optical air-jet sorters, use cameras to detect predetermined plastics such as bottles, film, etc. As they pass, accurately timed and positioned air-jets propel selected items upward, and off the conveyor belt.
 Several of these sorters can be used in a MRF to select different types of plastic.

 7. Hydrocyclones are a type of Static Separator based on centrifugal separation, in which a vortex is generated with a cono-cylindrical configuration.

 All these types of separation equipment may be found in Materials Recycling Facilities (MRFs) (also known as Materials Recovery Facilities).

 This type of waste separation equipment is normally found in materials recycling facilities (MRFs).
 These are owned by local authorities (LAs), and operated by waste management companies on long-term design build and operate contracts, who are paid to collect household, industrial and commercial waste and process it and avoid the need to send it to landfill.